lialittis/Computer-Science/DesignPattern/Creational_Design_Patterns.md

 ### Pros

-- You can be sure that the products you're getting from a factory are compatible with eahc other
+- You can be sure that the products you're getting from a factory are compatible with each other

 - Avoid tight coupling between concrete products and client code